jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (5) Subsection (4) does not limit or affect any of the modifications to the global anti-base erosion model rules made by subsection (2).

 ### HP 4 Meaning of terms defined in global anti-base erosion model rules
-In the application of this subpart, sections 78H to 78J and 92BA of the Tax Administration Act 1994, and the global anti-base erosion model rules for a fiscal year, a term defined in the global anti-base erosion model rules and used in the Inland Revenue Acts has the meaning that it has at the start of the fiscal year under the global anti-base erosion model rules as modified by section HP 3(2).
+In the application of this subpart and section HZ 13 (Transitional rule for application of global anti-base erosion model rules), sections 78H to 78J and 92BA of the Tax Administration Act 1994, and the global anti-base erosion model rules for a fiscal year, a term defined in the global anti-base erosion model rules and used in the Inland Revenue Acts has the meaning that it has at the start of the fiscal year under the global anti-base erosion model rules as modified by section HP 3(2).

 ### Subpart HR — Other entities